j4w8n/sveltekit-supabase-ssr/README.md

 1. Environment variables.

-    Rename the `.env.example` file to `.env.local` in your project's root directory and assign values, which can be found in your Supabase project's dashboard at Project Settings > API. !!!
+    Rename the `.env.example` file to `.env.local` in your project's root directory and assign values.
+They can be found in your Supabase project's dashboard at Project Settings > Data API. !!!
 Never expose your `JWT_SECRET` on the client side !!!
     ```
     PUBLIC_SUPABASE_ANON_KEY=<your-project-anon-key>
     PUBLIC_SUPABASE_URL=https://<your-project-id>.supabase.co